-Spray Polyurethane Foam Insulation or Spray Foam Insulation as it is commonly referred to, has quickly become one the favored insulation product for folks that want to maximize the energy efficiency of their homes and businesses.
+Spray Polyurethane Foam Insulation or Spray Foam Insulation as it is commonly referred to, has quickly become one of the favored insulation products for folks that want to maximize the energy efficiency of their homes and businesses.

 So, what is spray foam insulation?
 Spray foam insulation is a form of polyurethane that has been custom formulated for insulation applications.
 Polyurethane was originally invented by Otto Bayer in 1937 and has since been adapted for use in everything from seat cushions to packaging material, to shoe soles.
 Polyurethane foam made its debut as a building insulation product in 1979.